-Somewhere is a 2010 drama, writer and director Sofia Coppola's fourth feature film, starring Elle Fanning and Stephen Dorff.
-The film examines similar themes of success and isolation as Coppola's previous works, particularly Lost in Translation.
-Once again, the protagonist is a celebrity suffering from ennui.
-Johnny Marco finds himself forced to spend time with his estranged daughter during an Italy tour, and though the two bond, this isn't enough to keep from experiencing an existential crisis.
+Somewhere is a 2010 drama and writer and director Sofia Coppola's fourth feature film.
+It stars Elle Fanning and Stephen Dorff, as well as Ellie Kemper, Chris Pontius, and Michelle Monaghan in bit roles.
+The film examines themes of success and isolation similar to Coppola's previous works, particularly Lost in Translation.
+Once again, the protagonist is a celebrity going through an existential crisis.

 This film provides examples of:

 - Actor Allusion: In Milan, Johnny is asked by an Italian film distributor to speak about what it was like working with Al Pacino.
 Coppola played Pacino's daughter in The Godfather Part III.

 - Ambiguously Absent Parent: Johnny has not been a huge presence in Cleo’s life, and the film follows his attempt to make up for lost time.
 Layla, Cleo’s mom and Johnny’s ex-wife, is only seen once, and afterwards is heard only through the phone.
 She leaves Cleo with Johnny for a week because she is having a personal crisis, which is never elaborated on.

 - Blatant Lies: When Johnny's ex-wife asks how he injured his arm, he says he got it doing stunt work in his film.
 The injury actually happened when he drunkenly fell down some stairs.

 - Bookends: Begins and ends with Johnny driving in his car and getting out.

 - Calling the Old Man Out: When Cleo starts crying on the road trip, Johnny asks her what's wrong.
 Cleo says she's afraid her mom won't show up to get her at the end of summer camp, and tells Johnny, "You're always gone."